 It was time to purge and have a garage sale.
 So armed with a laundry basket, garbage bags, garage sale stickers, and a big block of time it was time to do battle with my clutter.

-All-in-all, I think our sale was a success, but if I was to do it differently, this is what I would change:
+All in all, I think our sale was a success, but if I were to do it differently, this is what I would change:

-1. Have it earlier in the Spring: Typically we have our sale in May when shoppers are ready and hungry for garage sales.
-But thanks to this year’s crazy weather (we still had snow on the ground in mid-May) we had to push it back to the first week in June.
-I truly believe we did not have the crowds we normally have had, even though the weather was decent that day.
+1. Have it earlier in the Spring: Typically, we have our sale in May when shoppers are ready and hungry for garage sales.
+However, thanks to this year’s unusual weather (we still had snow on the ground in mid-May), we had to postpone it to the first week of June.
+I truly believe we didn’t have the crowds we usually have, even though the weather was decent that day.

 2. Use social media more: I am amazed as to how much traction I got from posting pictures of my bigger items on Facebook.
-Countless people showed up asking, “do you still have the ___ I saw in Facebook?”
-Very much an eye-opener as far as creative and effective ways to promote your sale.
+Countless people showed up asking, “Do you still have the ___ I saw on Facebook?”
+A very eye-opening experience in terms of creative and effective ways to promote your sales.

 5. Skip the “No Early Sales” notation on the ad: No one pays any attention to that sh*t anyway.
 And hey, as long as you are polite and your money is green, you can shop my sale early.